hapijs/joi/API.md

     - `is` - the required condition **joi** type.
     - `then` - the alternative schema type if the condition is true.
 Required if `otherwise` is missing.
     - `otherwise` - the alternative schema type if the condition is false.
 Required if `then` is missing.
+    - `default` - default value used if referenced key is not present

 ```js
 const schema = {